 Anytime someone decides to launch a startup it’s going to be a big undertaking.
 Luckily, because tech startups aren’t for everyone, there is a lot more wiggle room in comparison to other industries.
 Like any business endeavor, a malware removal startup will require a lot of careful planning.

 Pick the Software

-One of the most important aspects of running a successful online tech support business for malware removal is the removal software you choose.
+One of the most important aspects of starting a successful online tech support business for malware removal is the removal software you choose.
 As there is a bunch of software available, you don’t need to develop your own software to begin your startup.
 It is necessary, however, to do extensive research into which software is the best.
 Luckily, there are resources available that explain and compare different software, so your research shouldn’t be too hard.

 Choose Your Malware Focus

 There are various different types of malware.
 From the most-commonly known viruses to phishing, spyware, adware, computer worms, and many many more.
 You have a range of choices in what type of malware removal startup you’re running.
 The best choice, however, is to create a startup that covers all malware.
 Most malware removal software will address all malware problems, not just one.
 Additionally, you may not know the type of malware affecting your customers until you begin removing their malware.
 Unless you have a specific reason for focusing on one type of malware, it’s better to offer a service that will remove all of them.

 Similar to other tech support businesses, an online tech support business for malware removal is high risk.
 There is potential for customer dissatisfaction, fraudulent charges, and issues with credit card processing.
 That’s why it’s necessary to set yourself up for success and mitigate the risks as soon as you can.